-Our Pre-Kindergarten class focuses on the following key academic areas:
+Pre-Kindergarten meets five days a week from 8:30AM to 3:15PM.
+It focuses on the following key academic areas:

 Students have morning and afternoon reading periods where they enjoy many selections from our library of classic books.
 Phonics and blended sounds allow children to begin sounding out words by the end of the year (sometimes fully reading).
 Continued emphasis on proper pencil grip and ability to write all letters in both upper and lower cases.

 Our Pre-Kindergarten math and science curriculum includes number recognition of numbers 1 to 30; counting by 1s, 2s, 5s and 10s; sorting and classifying; graphing; simple addition and subtraction; calendar skills; measurement; proportion; and analogy.
 Additionally, science encompasses outdoor nature exercises to learn about seasons, trees (parts of a plant), sky, earth, day, and night, and identifying land animals versus water animals.

 Children respond to questions and commands in French and learn French counting and the French alphabet.
 Students are taught authentic pronunciation of numbers, colors, songs, and rhymes.
 Audio recordings to help children practice and produce authentic pronunciation are used as well.

 Bible currciulum for this age features daily devotionals that center upon God’s unending love for humanity and proverbs that teach the importance of values such as honesty, forgiveness, and humility.

 Drawing geometric shapes and applying them to drawings of animals and people.
 Create compositions from basic shapes.
 Learning primary and secondary colors, and experimenting with different pencils, crayons, and paint.

 Learning about family, cultural traditions, and celebrations.
 Children are given the freedom and encouragement to express their ideas, to share with others, and to enjoy the interactions with other classmates.